samfergar/gaiatapplus/doc.md

 Where $r$ is the distance (measured in *parsecs*) to the exoplanet or the sun, $Ra$ is the *right ascension* (i.e the "longitude" analogue, measured in *degrees*) and $dec$ is the *declination* (i.e the "latitude", measured in *degrees*).

-We then use the following projection onto the cenital plane.
+We then use the following projection onto the plane.
 We only select the stars with a positive $z$ value to ensure we only display one hemisphere.
 To make all projected distances fit a convenient range, we then divide all distances by a normalization value.
 This is then served to the graphical interface to form the ***stellar dome***.

-Lastly, projection onto the cenital plane is performed as follows:
+Lastly, projection onto the plane is performed as follows:

 $$
     \sigma : \mathbb{R}³ \rightarrow \{ z=R \} \\